softwareunderground/awesome-open-geoscience/README.md

 [![CC0](http://mirrors.creativecommons.org/presskit/buttons/88x31/svg/cc-zero.svg)](http://creativecommons.org/publicdomain/zero/1.0)

-To the extent possible under law, <%= username %> has waived all copyright and related or neighboring rights to this work.
+To the extent possible under law, all contributors have waived all copyright and related or neighboring rights to this work.